Juan Díaz de Garayo: First spree

-The third occurred on August 21, 1872.
+The third occurred on 21 August 1872.
 This time the murder was at noon and the victim wasn't a prostitute.
-Garayo was traveling to Gamarra Mayor when he met a 13-year-old servant girl walking on the opposite direction, who had been sent on an errand to Vitoria by her employers.
+Garayo was travelling to Gamarra Mayor when he met a 13-year-old servant girl walking in the opposite direction, who had been sent on an errand to Vitoria by her employers.
 Garayo seized her and hauled her off the road, oppressing her throat until she became unconscious, and raped her.
 He strangled her again until she died and hid the body in a ditch, returning to Vitoria by 2 pm.
 The discovery of the murder the next day caused a great commotion in Vitoria and its region.
-However, the doubled efforts of the investigators met again with a lack of leads, and even worse, with news of another murder only 8 days later, on August 29.
+However, the doubled efforts of the investigators met again with a lack of leads, and even worse, with news of another murder only 8 days later, on 29 August.

-At dusk, Garayo approached a 23-year-old woman not far from his own home, that he knew to be lewd, and offered her money for sex.
+At dusk, Garayo approached a 23-year-old woman not far from his own home, whom he knew to be lewd, and offered her money for sex.
 The two left this time by the Portal de Barreras and advanced through the road to La Rioja, Garayo walking a distance behind her to prevent people from seeing them together.
 They reunited after a while and had sex next to a bridge.
 Garayo offered her two reales and after she protested, three and then four.
 She kept demanding more and he brought her down and strangled her until he thought she was dead.
 The victim, however, made a slight movement.
 Garayo then took her hairpin, straightened it, and stabbed her in the heart while holding her body under his knees.
 He placed the body next to the river and went back home during the night.
-The police investigated a soldier destined to Vitoria (the Third Carlist War had just broken out), but he was found innocent and cleared of suspicion.
+The police investigated a soldier destined for Vitoria (the Third Carlist War had just broken out), but he was found innocent and cleared of suspicion.
 The panic among the population increased, with many women refusing to go outside alone and villages becoming deserted at night.

 In August 1873, again during an afternoon, Garayo took another prostitute to the Recachiqui.
 Again he offered little money, she protested and he attempted to strangle her, but the woman could scream and alert some guards from Polvorín Viejo – the prison where Garayo would be executed later – forcing him to flee.